joohyeon/ctakes-installation/README.md

 Now, just copy the resource files to apache-ctakes-4.0.0 folder.
 You will also see the resources folder under the apache-ctakes-4.0.0, but don't worry.
 You can overwrite files.
 The UMLS resource contains umls2011ab, rxnrom, orange_book, etc. that allow us to retreive more comprehensive results from cTAKES.

 ### Quick Check
 You are done installing the cTAKES.
-Here is a aimple test you can do whether cTAKES is working or not.
+Here is a simple test you can do whether cTAKES is working or not.

 * Click bin\runctakesCVD.bat
 * CAS Visual Debugger (CVD) will popup.
 Then click Run > Load AE in the menu.
 You need to load an analysis engine first.